COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 The Waimakariri District Plan Review process is the key vehicle through which the Rural Residential Development Strategy will be implemented.
-The Proposed District Plan is intended to be publicly notified from mid-2020.
+The Proposed District Plan is intended to be publicly notified from early to mid-2020.
 Most likely, the Proposed District Plan will apply a ‘Rural Residential Growth Area Overlay’ (or similar) which indicates that the area is identified for rural residential development and subsequent rezoning.
 This will be accompanied by District Plan provisions to enable this approach.

 Upon notification of the Proposed Waimakariri District Plan, landowners interested in developing their land have the opportunity to submit on the Proposed Waimakariri District Plan, requesting that the land be rezoned rural residential.

 Landowners interested in having their land rezoned will need to provide detailed assessments to support their submission (or as part of a separate private plan change application) that demonstrate their land is suitable for rezoning for rural residential use.
 These investigations typically address flood hazard; stormwater, water and wastewater servicing; transportation; geotechnical; and soil contamination.
 District Plan Review decision makers (or in the case of a private plan change application, the decision makers assigned to that private plan change) will then decide, based on the evidence provided, whether the land should be rezoned for rural residential use.